Asbestos Felt and Paper

 Other companies that manufactured asbestos felt products include:

-Since the 1970s, thousands of construction workers and homeowners have filed lawsuits against manufactures of asbestos products, including asbestos felt manufacturers, after being diagnosed with illnesses such as mesothelioma and lung cancer.
+Workers have filed lawsuits against manufacturers of asbestos products.
+These people were diagnosed with diseases like mesothelioma and lung cancer.
 This sent many companies into bankruptcy.

 In addition to lawsuits and trust fund claims, other forms of compensation include VA claims, Social Security Disability and grants for treatment or travel.
 An experienced mesothelioma attorney can offer the best guidance on the types of compensation for which you may qualify.